 See Reprographic Services for a list of the types of copy available and charges.

-The Parkes Library has on loan a set of twenty copies of videos from the Fortunoff Video Archive for Holocaust Testimonies is available for use in the Archives Search Room.
+A set of twenty copies of videos from the Fortunoff Video Archive for Holocaust Testimonies is available for use in the Archives Search Room.

 Books are shelved in the Special Collections open access area as follows: